 Determinate tomato plants

-Determinate plants prefer a cage to support them.
-They grow suckers just like all tomatoes, but do not need to be pruned.
-The reason is that the suckers will also not get bigger than the plant is, and actually give you more tomatoes.
+Determinate plants grow suckers just like all tomatoes, but do not need to be pruned.
+The suckers will also not get bigger than the plant is, and actually give you more tomatoes.
+Bush tomato plants prefer a cage to support them.
+Read more about it in the article how to support tomato plants.

 Determinate tomato plants are usually earlier than indeterminate.
-They are great for beginners, container gardening, and for short growing seasons.
+They are great for beginners, container gardening, and for a short growing season.

 Indeterminate tomato plants

 Indeterminate plants grow all season long.
 If all the suckers are left on, it will eventually be a huge bush too, with the difference that the suckers grow endlessly as well.
 So if they are not pruned, they definitely will need serious support.

 Some tomato growers like to cut indeterminate tomatoes back, so they stay small and let the suckers grow to a limited height.
 That way it turns into a wide bush.
 If space is not an issue it is an interesting way to grow.

 We prefer to prune indeterminate tomatoes to a single stem.
 That way we can grow more plants in a small space, vertically.
-For support we use Tomato Clips with a string.
+For support, we use Tomato Clips with a string.
+Read more about it in the article how to support tomato plants.

 Dwarf tomato plants

 Dwarf tomato plants stay small even if they are indeterminate plants.
 We do not prune dwarf tomato plants.
 I like to start a few dwarf plants very early and plant them in a pot; we have our first ripe tomatoes before the rest come up.
 They can also be grown in hanging baskets, in a bucket the Kratky way, or traditionally in the ground with a cage.